 If Matthews' introduction to Iraq was fascinating, it was also benign.
 Often, though, peacekeepers face the prospect of violence, as other weapons inspectors in Iraq did, or evidence of its very recent presence.
-‘Left to Salisbury’, said Doc Brain:
+Doc Brain remembered the descent into Salisbury, Rhodesia:

-… this is what started to wake us up a bit, was a spiral descent and I said "why are we doing this?"
+… what started to wake us up a bit was a spiral descent and I said "why are we doing this?"
 And they said "it's in case somebody fires a missile at us."
-And I said "OK switch on time … it's get focused”.2
+And I said "OK switch on time, that's the time when we found, it's get focused".35

 At the port in Mogadishu, Peter MacDonald watched groups of men walking around.
-He reckoned two thirds 'would be armed with some sort of concealed firearm and there was a sense of great tension about it’.3 Standing on the aircraft's stairs at Mogadishu's airport, David Eden saw 'where a rocket had gone through a building off on the other side of the airport.
+He reckoned two-thirds 'would be armed with some sort of concealed firearm and there was a sense of great tension about it'.36 Standing on the aircraft's stairs at Mogadishu's airport, David Eden saw 'where a rocket had gone through a building off on the other side of the airport.
 I remember the airfield and concrete housing which had certainly been bomb damaged'.
 Driving through the ruined town was 'pretty much overwhelming'.
-First passing a corpse on the road, 'just lying there', he soon saw more dead whose graves were so shallow that the bodies had 'popped up to the top’.4
+First passing a corpse on the road, 'just lying there', he soon saw more dead whose graves were so shallow that the bodies had 'popped up to the top'.37

 Australian peacekeepers often get their first impression of the country to which they are deploying at an airport.
 John Turner, who was in the second contingent to Rwanda, remembered: